-This course is designed as a “hands-on” project course for students who would like to deepen their basic understanding of micro-electromechanical systems by actively designing, fabricating and evaluating different MEMS micro-actuator concepts.
+The course is designed as a “hands-on” project course for students who would like to deepen their basic understanding of nano/microelectromachnical systems (NEMS/MEMS), by actively designing, fabricating and evaluating different microacuator concepts.
+The students go through a whole microsystem engineering cycle, which includes conceptualization (based on specifications from a given microsystem application scenario), modelling&simulations, design, fabrication, characterization and conclusions for any subsequent engineering cycle.

-The students will have access to state-of-the-art tools in the design phase (professional FEM and layout software on CAD workstations), will actively fabricate their own devices in the KTH class-100 clean-room facilities, and will utilize semiconductor and MEMS measurement tools during device characterization and failure analysis.
+The students will have access to state-of-the-art design tools (FEM, CAD), will actively fabricate their own devices in the KTH clean-room, and will characterize their devices.

 Choose semester and course offering